-Noise cancelling headphones and earmuffs for kids and babies can provide several health and mental benefits.
+Noise cancelling headphones and earmuffs for kids and babies can provide health and mental benefits.
 In this article we’ll examine the top 5 benefits, as well as recommend some of the best headphones and earmuffs for noise reduction that are available today.

 Who should consider purchasing a set noise cancelling earmuffs?
-The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels, and risk of noise induced hearing loss.
+The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels, and risk of noise-induced hearing loss.

 These are places you might overlook in day to day life, yet contain sustained or periodic high decibel levels.
 Places like schools, airports, airplanes, sporting events, concerts, shopping malls, festivals, and firework displays are all good examples.

-In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise reducing headphones can provide.
+In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise-reducing headphones can provide.
 School classrooms are not always soundproofed, and the amount of noise in a busy classroom can have detrimental effects on some kid’s ability to learn.

 5 Benefits of Noise Cancelling Headphones for Kids

 There are undoubtedly many and varied benefits to providing your child with some quiet time.
-If you cannot apply any soundproofing to the rooms in your home, then periodic use of some noise reducing earmuffs may be a good alternative.
+If you cannot apply any soundproofing to the rooms in your home, then the periodic use of some noise reducing earmuffs may be a good alternative.
 Let’s take a more detailed look at 5 of the common benefits of

 1. Protect Developing Ears